jzheaux/katacoda-scenarios/distributed-authorization/03-compute-authorities.md

-In this step, you'll configure how OAuth 2.0 Bearer Token scopes are translated into granted authorities.
+In this step, you'll configure how OAuth 2.0 bearer token scopes are translated into granted authorities.
 In previous scenarios, the authorities were always `goal:read` and `goal:write`, and it would be nice to keep it that way to make the transition simple.

 ### Publishing a JwtAuthenticationConverter